 Last year a disabled veteran came to see me for help with back pain.
 As we talked about his history, a familiar story arose.
 He got injured, experienced a lot of discomfort, was prescribed opioid painkillers, and became addicted to them.
-He described how, for several years, “I lost my personality and my life.
+He described how his journey through his addiction treatment center and how, for several years, “I lost my personality and my life.
 I was barely a human.”

-He lived in a numb haze, with no sense of humor or interest in anything, until a new doctor finally recognized what was happening and began to wean him off these drugs.
+He lived in a numb haze, with no sense of humor or interest in anything, until a new doctor specializing in recovery treatment for all levels of addiction, finally recognized what was happening and began to wean him off these drugs.
 Much of the pain remained, but we were able to work on that.
 More importantly, he got his life back, and his friends and family got him back.

 The familiar part of the story is the widespread long-term use of opioids and the unfortunate consequences.
 The uncommon part is that he got off of them.
 A 2017 study by the Centers for Disease Control called “Characteristics of Initial Prescription Episodes and Likelihood of Long-Term Opioid Use” looked at 1.3 million opioid users over 9 years.1 It found that the longer the initial prescription period, the higher the likelihood of long-term use.
 If someone used an opioid for 10 days, there was a 20% chance they’d still be using it a year later.
 At 35 days, the risk of yearlong use was about 45%.
 A 2014 study in the Clinical Journal of Pain came to a similar conclusion – the higher the initial dose and the longer the initial use of an opioid, the greater the chance of the patient developing a condition of abuse and dependence.2